 Carfax simply reports information – it doesn’t verify it.
 Anyone can report an incorrect VIN or inaccurate mileage.
 Additionally, typos can deliver inaccurate information.
 Carfax is simply a database, and that means simply data in, data out.

 Car Dealers Know That Carfax is Limited

-Car dealers will often buy vehicles that have been damaged in accidents knowingly, but if the Carfax report comes back clean, they won’t reveal the extent of the damage.
+Car dealers knowingly often buy vehicles that have been in accidents.
+But if the Carfax report comes back clean, they won’t reveal the extent of the damage.

 Carfax Doesn’t Tell You About Ownership

-Carfax displays only the state in which the vehicle is registered.
+Only the state of vehicle registration is in Carfax report.
 You’ll have to get in touch with the DMV to determine the previous owner.

 Carfax Reports are Expensive

 Carfax report cost pretty much.
 If you want a Carfax report, it will cost you $40.
 And you still won’t know who owned the vehicle before, if it was ever in an accident or totaled, how well it was maintained, or its current condition.

 Carfax is Hard to Contact